by Steven J. Cary

 Description.
 Xami looks a fair bit like Callophrys gryneus with a more olive green ventral ground color.
 The hindwing postmedian white line is smooth on the basal side, but is formed into an unmistakable “W” at the tornus, thus accentuating the tails and the false head.
 Range and Habitat.
 Xami is a Mexican species whose range extends into the southwest US in southern Arizona, southwest Texas and southwest New Mexico (counties: Gr).
 Its colonies are very local in Upper Sonoran cliff country where the larval hosts grow and where finding new colonies can be very challenging.
 Life History.
 Larvae eat succulent Crassulaceae, including Sedum species and Echeveria species Hosts in Arizona and New Mexico appear to be the scarce cliff specialists Graptopetalum bartramii, Graptoptealum rusbyi and a Sedum species.
 Flight.
 Several generations are passed each year near Mexico City.
 In New Mexico we expect two or three broods.
 Our one record with data is for 22 April 1989, but flight peaks also could occur in July and October.
 Adults come to nectar, but do not wander far from cliff-dwelling larval hosts.
 Comments.
 Kilian Roever discovered this species in New Mexico at the Apache Box (Gr).
 Xami should occur in other cliffy southwest New Mexico desert mountains, too, but so far no other colonies have been located.

 Description.
-On Sheridan’s Hairstreak, the hindwing white line is bold, regular and nearly continuous.
-This butterfly is gray above, not brown as in Bramble Hairstreak.
+Sheridan’s Hairstreak is emerald green below, fading to gray as it wears over time.
+The hindwing white line is regular and nearly continuous.
+This fingernail-sized butterfly is gray above, not brown as is Bramble Hairstreak.
 Range and Habitat.
 Sheridan’s Hairstreak lives in the Great Basin from Washington to California and east to the Rockies.
 Satellite colonies occur in North Dakota, Nebraska, Arizona and south-central New Mexico.
 Here it occurs from 7000 to 10,000′ in the Sierra Blanca Range and near Chama (counties: Li,Ot,RA).
 Life History.
 Larvae eat various wild buckwheats, or Eriogonum spp.
 (Polygonaceae).
 Eriogonum jamesii var. wootonii is the host in the Sacramentos (Li,Ot).
 Eriogonum jamesii v. jamesii is suspected near Chama (RA).
 Larvae eat Eriogonum umbellatum elsewhere in the Rockies.
 Flight.
 The single annual brood flies from April 9 to July 5, peaking in April at low sites, in May – June at higher sites.
 Sheridan’s Hairstreaks fly and bask near the ground, occasionally feeding at nectar and wet soil.
 Comments.
 Northern New Mexico has the nominate race.
 Our other population is Callophrys sheridanii sacramento Scott, which is larger with a narrower hindwing white band and with more extensive ventral gray (Scott 2006).
 Our oldest specimen is in the US National Museum from Cloudcroft (Ot), taken on 11 May 1902 by Henry L. Viereck.